Blog

 The department stated, “The scientific basis for the use of oral fluid as an alternative specimen for drug testing has now been broadly established.”

-If hair testing is approved, these tests are likely to have a significant impact because tests from a person’s head of hair follicle can assess substance use over a three-month period.
+If approved, hair testing is likely to have a significant impact because tests from a person’s hair follicle can assess substance use over a three-month period.
 We can detect a range of substances from cannabis, cocaine, ecstasy and heroin.

-“The proposed Mandatory Guidelines for Federal Workplace Drug Testing Using Hair has been written and submitted to the (White House) Office of Management and Budget for review,” added a speaker for Substance Abuse and Mental Health Services Administration.
+A speaker for the Substance Abuse and Mental Health Services Administration added, “The proposed Mandatory Guidelines for Federal Workplace Drug Testing Using Hair has been written and submitted to the (White House) Office of Management and Budget for review.”

-A statement said the law was held up by ongoing research and legal issues which have been under scrutiny since Congress passed the legislation in 2015.
+The law has been delayed due to ongoing research and legal issues that have been under scrutiny since Congress passed the legislation in 2015.

 The Canadian Trucking Alliance has been pushing for a zero tolerance drugs and alcohol rule.

-It has advised the federal government to enact mandatory drug and alcohol monitoring for truck drivers, saying the report by the Ontario auditor general on regulation of commercial vehicles supports this case.
+It recommended mandatory drug and alcohol monitoring for truck drivers, referencing a report by the Ontario auditor general.

 Auditor General Bonnie Lysyk said in her annual report the lack of drug and alcohol monitoring is a safety issue.